snowplow/snowplow/docs/04_selfhosting_snowplow.md

 ![pixelready] [pixelready]

+The Properties pane at the bottom is viewable by pressing the **Properties** button and selecting `ice.png`.

 #### 4. Create your CloudFront distribution

 Now you are ready to create the CloudFront distribution which will serve your tracking pixel.
 In the S3 tab, hit the **Create Distribution** button: